2sook5/2sook5/README.md

-- Hello, and welcome.
+Hello, and welcome.

-- How to reach me **lopezissaca@gmail.com** or down below on LinkedIn.
+How to reach me: **lopezissaca@gmail.com** or down below on LinkedIn.

 <h3 align="left">Connect with me:</h3>
 <p align="left">